JamesC159/Sqlite3-Database-Program-C-/README.md

 If the program does not compile and you wish to fix it yourself, make sure to have a debugger (GDB on Linux or LLDB on MAC).
 Type gdb executable_name or lldb exectuable_name in terminal.
 Google commands for debugging.

+When running, when the menu system pops up, you should choose the first choice and follow through with the instructions.
+At the end of the program, the menu system should pop back up.
+This time you should choose to delete all records from the database.
+If you do not take these steps, the program will not demonstrate what it should.

 Sorry I did not provide Windows instruction, I am a UNIX man! :)